dimed3v/Project1-ELK/README.md

 Only the JUMPBOX machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 Personal IP address & 10.0.0.4
 Machines within the network can only be accessed by SSH.
-The Jumobox allows access to the ELK VM, the IP address is 10.0.0.4.
+The Jumobox allows access to the ELK VM, with the IP address  10.0.0.4.
 The JumpBox & 10.0.0.4
 A summary of the access policies in place can be found in the table below.
 | Name   | Publicly Accessible | Allowed IP Addresses |